INFLUENCER MARKETING 101

 Why Influencer Marketing

-Invite influencers to your events so they can record videos/show photos/write about their experience to their followers and help create a brand image for you.
-They can become your brand ambassadors, giving you access to their audience and helping you grow.
+Consider inviting influencers to your events so they can record videos or take photos and write about their experience to their followers.
+This will help strengthen your brand image.
+Think of influencers as your brand ambassadors: They give access to their audience and help you grow.

 Measure the Impact

-The influencer campaign should align with the larger content strategy and image of your company.
-You need to know the goals you want to achieve from that campaign and keep an eye on the indicators such as Audience reach, Views, Engagement, Increase in followers and Sales etc, to follow the progress.
+Your influencer campaign should align with your content strategy and company image.
+Know the goals you want to achieve from that campaign and keep an eye on key indicators: audience reach, views, engagement, increase in followers, and conversions.

 Beware of Pretenders